stackmon/globalping-mon/README.md

 # Globaping IO Measurement Script

-Network measurement automation built on top of the Globalping API.
+Network measurement automation built on top of the Globalping API (https://globalping.io/).

 This script performs: